officialBeebe/Virus-Total-Scripts/README.md

 # Overview

-This project is a collection of scripts that interact with the Virus Total API on the command line.

-Once you start the script the user will be prompted to enter a URL, then follow the prompts to get the desired information.
+Pure functional CLI script that uses the Virus Total API to scan URLs and files for malware.

 > You will need an API key from Virus Total to use this script.
 You can get one by signing up for a free
 > account [here](https://www.virustotal.com/gui/join-us).